Louisiana Correctional Institute for Women

 It is the mission of the Louisiana Correctional Institute for Women to provide custody, control, care and treatment in a professional manner to adult female offenders through enforcement of the laws and management of programs designed to ensure the safety of the public, employees and offenders while reintegrating offenders into society.

-1. Ensure safety of the public, employees and offenders through implementation of adequate and procedural safeguards.
+1. Ensure public safety by preventing escape from custody through implementation of adequate physical and procedural safeguards.

 2. Maintain accreditation with the American Correctional Association (ACA).